dlkarrow/dlkarrow.github.io/_posts/2015-12-8-Crowdfunding.md

 title: Crowdfunding, Private Markets, and What the New Rules are Missing
 ---
 <p>A little over a month ago, the SEC approved their new crowdfunding rules<sup>1</sup>, which come several years after
- the Jumpstart Our Business Act first provided "an exemption from the registration requirements of Securities Act Section 5 for certain crowdfunding transactions."
+ the Jumpstart Our Business Startups Act first provided "an exemption from the registration requirements of Securities Act Section
+  5 for certain crowdfunding transactions."
 The goal with this was to give ordinary, non-super wealthy people, access to private investments.
 And, as goals go, that sounds like a nice one.
 The idea that people can generally do what they want with their money is appealing.
 And of course, private markets get a lot of buzz these days, with companies like Uber and